Never-Done-This-Before/Simple_Droid_cam_client_Improved/README.md

 P.S.
 I am not sure what else you will need to build this. a good work around is to install the one from AUR which will pull in the dependencies,
         then build and install this one to replace that one.

+I will try to add this to the AUR, or someone else can because I am not sure how to do that yet.